-Agritourism is where one joins agriculture and tourism and in simple terms, it is where crops are grown on a large scale for tourism purposes and later sold so that one can earn more income from the sales.
-It is on the rise in the country and it should be understood by everyone if we want to keep up with the trending world when it comes to tourism.
+Agritourism is where one joins agriculture and tourism and in simple terms.
+Where crops are grown on a large scale for tourism purposes.
+And later sold so that one can earn more income from the sales.
+On the rise in the country and it should be understood by everyone.
+If we want to keep up with the trending world when it comes to tourism.

-This is located in Wakiso in Banda along Hoima road and it has different plants in the area that are grown mainly for the purpose of tourism and then for sale and consumption purposes.
-The farm shows you the different agricultural techniques that are used on the farm and how to maintain a large farm.
+This is located in Wakiso in Banda along Hoima road.
+And it has different plants in the area that are grown mainly for the purpose of tourism.
+Then for sale and consumption purposes.
+The farm shows you the different agricultural techniques.
+That are used on the farm and how to maintain a large farm.
 Some of the plants that are grown on the farm include the following:

-Vegetables are the ones that are mostly grown in backyard farming and this is mostly done in plastics.
-These are grown and when they are ready they are grown to supplement the farmer’s diet and some of them are sold to tourists.
+Vegetables are the ones that are mostly grown in backyard farming.
+And this is mostly done in plastics.
+These are grown and when they are ready they are grown to supplement the farmer’s diet.
+Some of them are sold to tourists.
 The tourists also get a chance to learn how to do farming on a small scale piece of land.

-The forests planted here are always done on a large scale and they have helped in the reduction of deforestation in the country.
-There are several tree species that are planted in the area and tourists get to see the different tree species and some of these include eucalyptus trees, Musizi trees, pine trees, jackfruit trees, orange trees, Bamboo trees, and many more others.
+The forests planted here are always done on a large scale.
+They have helped in the reduction of deforestation in the country.
+There are several tree species that are planted in the area.
+And tourists get to see the different tree species and some of these include eucalyptus trees, Musizi trees, pine trees, jackfruit trees, orange trees, Bamboo trees, and many more others.

-Most of the farms have been turned into tourist attraction sites and her tourists get to see how the cattle are reared using different techniques, how they are milked locally, fed, and how the manure is used to fertilize the nearby gardens to get good yields.
-And while here, you also get to know that when cattle are slaughtered, most parts of the cattle are not thrown away but eaten.
+Most of the farms have been turned into tourist attraction sites.
+And the tourists get to see how the cattle are reared using different techniques.
+How they are milked locally, fed, and how the manure is used to fertilize the nearby gardens to get good yields.
+And while here, you also get to know that when cattle are slaughtered.
+Most parts of the cattle are not thrown away but eaten.